ethereum/consensus-specs/specs/fulu/peer-sampling.md

 ## Introduction

-The purpose of this document is to complement [EIP-7594 -- Data Availability Sampling Core](das-core.md) by specifying the peer sampling functionality of the full PeerDAS protocol.
+The purpose of this document is to complement [Fulu -- Data Availability Sampling Core](das-core.md) by specifying the peer sampling functionality of the full PeerDAS protocol.
 Initially, this functionality may not be implemented by all clients.
 In such cases, it is replaced by [subnet sampling](das-core.md#subnet-sampling), which is an extension of the custody component of the protocol.

 ## Helper functions